top of page

 • Mission: Builds political power to protect people and the planet – because our Earth is worth fighting for.

-MARINE DOCENT PROGRAM WWW.SEAGRANT.UNH.EDU/VOLUNTEER/UNH-MARINE-DOCENT-PROGRAM
+MARINE DOCENT PROGRAM: WWW.SEAGRANT.UNH.EDU/VOLUNTEER/UNH-MARINE-DOCENT-PROGRAM

 • Mission: Volunteer-based effort that presents educational programs that link UNH’s research community and the public.
 Teach marine science to students and adults

-MASSACHUSETTS INSTITUTE OF TECHNOLOGY SCIENCE IMPACT COLLABORATIVE: HTTPS://SCIENCEIMPACT.MIT.EDU/ABOUT
+MASSACHUSETTS INSTITUTE OF TECHNOLOGY SCIENCE IMPACT COLLABORATIVE: HTTPS://SCIENCEIMPACT.MIT.EDU

 • Mission: A research team within the Department of Urban Studies and Planning that is developing and testing new ways to harmonize science, politics and public policy in the management of natural resources and the resolution of environmental disputes.